Wills & Trusts FAQ

 When the settlor(s) of this trust has passed, the trust becomes irrevocable.
 It follows that any successor trustees of the trust may not make adjustments.

-11. DOES A BANK OR TRUST COMPANY Need to BE INVOLVED IN MY LIVING TRUST?
+11. DOES A BANK OR TRUST COMPANY NEED TO BE INVOLVED IN MY LIVING TRUST?

 Should you choose them to be a bank or trust company will probably need to be involved.
-Many people would opt to designate individual people as trustees but it is possible to name a bank or trust company handle your financial affairs and for a trustee.
+Many people would opt to designate individual people as trustees but it is possible to name a bank or trust company to handle your financial affairs and for a trustee.

-12. What’s a TRUSTEE?
+12. What is a TRUSTEE?

 A trustee is the person that manages the trust.
 The trustee might be the creator of the trust that is living.
 Any trustees that are next (successor trustee) will be determined from the trust and will have the ability to take care of your trust affairs should you become disabled or die.

-13. What’s a POUR OVER WILL?
+13. What is a POUR OVER WILL?

 14. WILL IT AFFECT MY MORTGAGE IF I PLACE MY HOME INTO MY LIVING TRUST?